DrachenClon22/midi-blaster-api/README.md

 .mdi (MIDI) file can be any size, but still within reasonable limits, so use this API wisely and everything will be fine.<br>
 ## Features
 - Using raw .mid (MIDI) files, not .nbs or any converted format;
-- Music can be played to specific player only or for everyone, people around user will not hear a one note.
+- Music can be played to specific player only or for everyone, people around user will not hear a one note;
+- Different music can be played to different players, multi-threading support.
 ## Licence
 This API can be freely used only in any open-source projects, not any commercial or closed or whatever.
 But if you want to, you can write me an email (drachenclon22@gmail.com).<br>
 <br>